The 10 Best Bass Guitar VST Plugins of 2023 (Free & Paid)

 2. OMB1 by Samsara Cycle Audio (Free)

-Once you select from the 4 different styles, you can adjust the tone and volume like you would on the guitar and then make changes to the amp settings such as level, distortion, attack, decay, sustain, and release.
+Once you select from the 4 different styles, you can adjust the tone and volume as you would on the guitar and then make changes to the amp settings such as level, distortion, attack, decay, sustain, and release.
 There is also a pickup position slider that lets you make additional adjustments to your tone.

 Whether you are familiar with the anatomy of a bass guitar or are interested in learning about the different components and how they affect the tone, this plugin is a good way to learn the basics of the instrument.